Sending documents

 G4 7EA

-You should check you have paid the right amount of postage before you send a copy of your documents.
+If you’re not using a pre-paid envelope, or you’re posting documents from outside the UK, check you have paid the right amount of postage before you send your documents.

 Opening times are 8am to 6pm, Monday to Friday.
 Find out what to do if you need help contacting Social Security Scotland, or are calling from abroad.